rikiya-ohashi/ooservo/README.md

 ### 5. Operational Constraints & Safety
 * **No Interrupts:** Using hardware/software interrupts in your sketch may disrupt serial communication timing, leading to unexpected malfunctions.
 * **Magnetic Interference:** Do not use the motor near strong magnetic fields (e.g., large magnets, high-power cables), as they may interfere with the internal magnetic encoder.
-* **Physical Care:** The internal wiring is delicate; applying excessive force or tension may lead to wire breakage.
+* **Physical Care:** The internal wiring is delicate; applying excessive force or tension may result in broken or damaged wires.

 ## Python Support (Raspberry Pi)